snoyberg/snoyman.com/content/posts/homeschool-on-powerpoint.md

 * Email management
 * Typing practice

-We encouraged the kids to play games on the comptuer instead of their tablets.
+We encouraged the kids to play games on the computer instead of their tablets.
 (Minecraft was a big hit here.)
 And we [started teaching them Rust](https://www.beginrust.com/).
 These things all worked, but the kids don't really enjoy this stuff.
 We wanted to find something more fun and engaging.

 With the new school year, the kids have some days home for remote learning with larger gaps in their schedules.
 So we decided to try something new, and it seems to be a success.